 It may also give an indication of the level of alcohol in the breath, although the roadside devices are not recognized by UK Courts as giving a reading that can lead to a conviction.
 This evidence has to be obtained at the police station, either by a reading from a fixed position breathalyzer in the police station, or by blood or urine sample.

 The officer supervising the breath test must give clear instructions beforehand as to how to use the equipment, and give a statutory warning that failure to supply the specimen of breath will result in prosecution.

 Blood and Urine Tests in Drink Driving Cases

+Judges have the option of leniency for most offences, and a well-argued guilty plea can often reduce a ban by a year or more.
+Magistrates are not lawyers and are subject to the same motivations as most people when making decisions about how to deal with people.
 Take the example of someone whose career and family life are left in tatters, or cares for a disabled relative who will have mobility problems if they cannot be driven around.
 Such situations, sensitively presented, can amount to good reason to reduce the length of a ban.

-Special Reasons is a legal principle codified in the case of Whittall v Kirby which gives discretion to a judge to not disqualify a driver where, even though the defendant is guilty in law, an exceptional mitigating circumstance exists which means that no ban should be imposed.
-See the section on Special Reasons.
+'Special Reasons' is a legal principle that gives discretion to a judge to not disqualify a driver where, even though the defendant is guilty in law, an exceptional mitigating circumstance exists which means that no ban should be imposed.